Gemyl/Route-Optimization/README.md

 ## Results
-The optimum routes for the gathering and the loading of cargo units for two different days is presented in `html` archives in **Maps** folder.
-The two out of four map plots refer to routes (original and returning) on 31/8 and the rest of them to the corresponding routes on 7/9.
+Optimum routes for both days are plotted in `html` files in **Maps** folder.
+Each day corresponds to 2 different routes:
+.
+Original route, which represents the driving course of the vechicle in order to transfer cargo units from one point to another.
+.
+Returning route, which occurs after the vechicle has gone through all loading points and starts to transfer cargo units from loading points to depot.

+For instance, the original route of the first day is displayed in the image below.
+Each loading point is represented by a marker, in which point's ID and position in transfering/loading proccess are shown.

 ![ alt text for screen readers](MapScreenshot.png "Text to show on mouseover")